logo left

 These French cooking terms might come in handy.
 The French love to talk about food and they have many wonderful words to do just that.
 Maybe you would like to join in the discussion or maybe you need help reading a French recipe or a French menu.

-Here is a short glossary of some french cooking terms to get you started.
+Here is a short dictionary of some French cooking terms to get you started.

 Affiné - Refers to a product that has been aged in order to more fully develop its taste.
 Can refer to cheese, wine, foie gras and more.